James-Burnham/idl-md/templates/task.md

 #### :computer: ACTIONS

 <!--
-TASK TODO #7: In the code block below, set the VM property to one of the
+TASK TODO #7: In the quoted properties below, set the VM property to one of the
 following:
 - NoAction, if you don't want to change the active VM in the lab;
 - VNName, if you want to select a different VM in the lab as the active VM